abhiramtilakiiit/research/simulations/introduction/README.md

 ## Pythia8

+If you are not using above docker image you can, download [Pythia8](https://pythia.org/download/pythia83/pythia8312.tgz), extract it and compile it.

-Setup use the Makefile to compile all the examples.
+To setup use the Makefile to compile all the samples.
+Please pass in the custom variable `PYTHIA_DIR` if your installation doesn't use above docker-setup.
 Just run `make` in the directory to generate the files.

+The pythia library location should also be added in `LD_LIBRARY_PATH` varible, before executing, if you are not using the dockerized setup.
-Recommended way to run is `./executable > output.txt`
+Recommended way to run is `./executable > output.txt`.

-### Simulating a Proton

-Simulating a proton collision requires us to have a `SoftQCD:all` and `HardQCD:all` modes to be enabled because this is a hardon collision.
+## ROOT

+Root is also provided as a part of the dockerized image.
+But there is platform packages available in the [website](https://root.cern/install/all_releases/).
+The installation steps involve downloading and extracting the tar, and then sourcing the suitable `thisroot` script found in the bin directory.

+The Makefile already contains the additional libraries and flags required to run the root file.
+To open the output root file in rootAnalsyer, type `root output_file.root`